geraintluff/wclap-cpp/README.md

-# WCLAP
+# WCLAP C++ helpers

+## What is a WCLAP?

 A WCLAP is a CLAP module compiled to WebAssembly (`wasm32` or `wasm64`).
 It must:

 * export `clap_entry` (an integer which is secretly `clap_plugin_entry *`)
 * export `malloc()` or something like it (`void * malloc(size_t)`)
-* import or export memory (which *may* be shared) - if it does both, hosts should ignore the export.
+* import memory (must be shared) or export memory (may be shared) - if it does both, hosts should ignore the export.

-The `wasm32` architecture is the most widely supported, but hosts should still check the integer type of `clap_entry` and `malloc` to be sure.
+The `wasm32` architecture is the most likely, but hosts should still check the integer type of `clap_entry` (and signature of `malloc`) to be sure.
+There's not really an advantage to `wasm64` unless you're also using 64-bit memory, and support for that isn't universal.

 If the WCLAP is a directory (or when fetched via URL, a `.tar.gz` which expands into a directory) then the actual binary should be `./module.wasm`.

 The WCLAP may import WASI, and hosts should provide this where possible.
-If the plugin is a directory, that entire directory should be available through the WASI filesystem (and pointed to in `clap_entry.init()`).
+If the plugin is a directory, that entire directory should be available through the WASI filesystem (and pointed to in `clap_entry.init()`), but not necessarily at the top-level.

-## WCLAP C++ API
+## C++ API

 This repo includes the C++ header `wclap/wclap.hpp` which defines WCLAP equivalents to all the CLAP types.
 These have the (function-)pointers replaced, so (as long as the host architecture is little-endian) they can be copied bitwise from the corresponding CLAP types inside the WASM memory.